 The local paper, The Granite Falls Journal (now Caldwell Journal), has been friendly to us and publishes items now and then — the only problem being that they have a small circulation.
 We have managed to get two articles in the Lenoir-News Topic, a larger paper in the county.
 One was an “introduction” article and the other an article about the GFMS eggbot workshop.
 One thing that has helped is a large sign placed on the first building of the complex in 2013.

 FCW has been represented at several events.
-We had an exhibit at the 2013 and 2014 NC Makerfaire in Raleigh, the 2015 Burlington Mini-Makerfaire, and at the 2013, 2014, and 2015 Southeast Linuxfest in Charlotte.
-Gene set up display at a local Lowe’s and Colin has given presentations to local clubs.
+We had an exhibit at the 2013 and 2014 NC Makerfaire in Raleigh; the 2015, 2016 and 2017 Burlington Mini-Makerfaire; at the 2013, 2014, 2015, 2016 and 2017 Southeast Linuxfest in Charlotte; the 2015 and 2016 Barnes and Nobel mini-Makerfaire in Hickory; and Catawba Valley Pride at the Science Center in Hickory.
+Gene set up display at a local Lowe’s and gave a talk at a regional Model Railroad convention in Durhum.
+Colin and Michelle have given presentations to local clubs.
 The word is slowly getting out, but we have quite a ways to go.

 We have good relationships with the local Amateur Radio Clubs.
 The Lenoir club meets at FCW now and then when they need to demonstrate something with the radios or electronics.
 The Western Piedmont club furnishes Volunteer Examiners for licensing exams at FCW three times per year, and FCW is a regular participant at the Catawba Valley Hamfest in Morganton.

 Colin is our only member with professional experience with presentations so he and Michelle put together presentations for clubs.
 Colin has presented at two of the local Rotary clubs.
 Gene has represented FCW at several model railroad shows and Lowes display.